javacc/javacc/docs/faq.md

 ### Can I modify the generated files?

-Modifying any generated files should be generally avoided, since some day you will likely want to regenerate them and then you'll have to re-modify them.
+Modifying any generated files should generally be avoided, since some day you will likely want to regenerate them and then you'll have to re-modify them.

-That said, modifying the `Token.java`, `ParserException.java` and `TokenManagerError.java` files is a fairly safe thing to do as the contents of these files do not depend on the options or the contents of the specification file, other than the package declaration.
+That said, modifying the `Token.java`, `ParseException.java` and `TokenMgrError.java` files is a fairly safe thing to do as the contents of these files do not depend on the options or the contents of the specification file, other than the package declaration.
 Modifying the `SimpleCharStream.java` (or `JavaCharStream.java`) file should not be done until you are certain of your options, especially the `STATIC` and `JAVA_UNICODE_ESCAPE` options.

 The custom files (`XXX.java`, `XXXTokenManager.java`, and `XXXConstants.java`) are generated every time you run JavaCC.
-Modifying any of the custom files is generally a very bad idea, as you'll have to modify them again after any change to the specification.
+Modifying any of the custom files is generally a very bad idea, as you'll have to modify them again after any change to the grammar specification.

 ### I changed option X, why am I having trouble?

-Try deleting all files generated by JavaCC (see [What files does JavaCC generate?](#question-2.1)) and then rerunning JavaCC.
-This issue usually comes up when the STATIC option is changed; JavaCC needs to generate new files, but it will not generate boiler-plate files unless they aren't there already.
+This issue usually comes up when the `STATIC` option is changed - JavaCC needs to generate new files, but it will not generate boilerplate files unless they aren't there already.
+Try deleting all files generated by JavaCC (see [What files does JavaCC generate?](#question-2.1)) and then re-running JavaCC.

 ### How do I put the generated classes in a package?